mlimaloureiro/golog/README.md

 # golog
-Easy and simple CLI time tracker for your tasks
+Easy CLI time tracker for your tasks.